menu

 The most common language spoken in Crown is English.
 Other important languages spoken here include African languages and Arabic.

-Owner-occupied real estate dominates the neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 95.6% of neighborhoods in America.
+Real estate in the neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 95.6% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
 Despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 54.2%, which is higher than 99.1% of all U.S. neighborhoods.

 Did you know that the neighborhood has more German and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 49.2% of this neighborhood's residents have German ancestry and 6.3% have Dutch ancestry.